Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 The 10-year math, updated for 2026

 Same starting date (April 2026), same exit (April 2036), single investor.
-For a deep dive into how fund fees affect these returns, see our breakdown of the hidden math behind Golden Visa fund fees.
+For a deep dive into how fund fees affect these returns, see our breakdown of the math behind Golden Visa fund fees.

 Scenario A: €500,000 in a Portugal Golden Visa fund